|Value (<£500)||Cuisinart Grind and Brew Plus||Included||£139||Filter|

 It is not as solid built as the more expensive models, frankly there is a lot of plastic used but it has a dual boiler; 15bar pump; and a really simple 1 touch operation.
 Overall, it is difficult to fault this machine and even if it was double the price it would still be a contender - a great value choice.

 This is an elegant looking machine.
-The RRP is £699 but we have seen it as low as £499 so we let it slip into the Budget bracket.
+The RRP is £699 but you might pick it up for closer to £600.

-As a budget level machine, you get a lot for your money.
-The materials used set it apart from other budget espresso machines, it
+As a 'mid-level' machine, you get a lot for your money.
+The materials used set it apart from the 'Value' espresso machines, it

 has a solid build and most importantly, makes really great coffee.